viochris/daily-quote-bot-ptb/README.md

 Orchestrated by **Prefect**, this bot functions as your personal AI mentor.
 It leverages **Google's Gemini 2.5 Flash** model via LangChain to generate unique, punchy motivational quotes specifically tailored for programmers, and instantly broadcasts them to a **Telegram Channel** using the robust **Python Telegram Bot (Async)** library.
 It is built for reliability with automatic retries and modular task execution.

-> **💡 Note:** Looking for a simpler, synchronous version?
+> **💡 Alternative Version:** Looking for a simpler, synchronous version?
 Check out the **[Standard Requests Variant](https://github.com/viochris/trial-simple-quote-bot)**.
 It uses the lightweight `requests` library for direct HTTP calls without the async overhead of PTB.

 ## ✨ Key Features